amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ![alt text](output_images/lane_area.jpg)

-### 3rd: Draw the lanes back on the original image
+#### 3rd: Draw the lanes back on the original image

-I warped the result back unto the original image using the inverse transformation matrix calculated earlier.
+I warped the result back into the original image using the inverse transformation matrix calculated earlier.
 The result is shown below:

 ![alt text](output_images/lane_lines_area_original.jpg)